The Secret To Getting Ahead When Responding To RFPs

 The secret to getting ahead when responding To RFPs

-Many salespeople think that once a request for proposal (RFP) is out, it may be too late to win by competitive advantage.
+Many salespeople think that once a request for proposal (RFP) is out, it may be too late to win a competitive advantage.
 However, getting ahead of the competition when bidding for an RFP doesn’t have to be complicated – but it does require asking the right questions.
-Salespeople that put the time and effort into asking the right questions will consistently achieve an information advantage, so without further ado, these are the secrets to getting ahead when responding to RFPs.
+Salespeople who put the time and effort into asking the right questions will consistently achieve an information advantage, so without further ado, these are the secrets to getting ahead when responding to RFPs.

 Also read: